julistary/Kaggle_competition/README.md

 * SVR (MSE : 0.133)
 * MLP Regressor (MSE : 0.0208)

 Although it seems that the best model is XgBoost, when submitting to Kaggle, the best model is Boosting.
+This must be because the model is overfitting.

 ## Content of the repository 👀